 ABOUT US

 Barapa Land and Water is a cultural heritage, land and water management Aboriginal enterprise based in Bendigo, Victoria, servicing Barapa Barapa Country (Gannawarra/Loddon Shire) area.
-We are incredibly proud to be an 100% Aboriginal owned and operated not for profit sole trader.
-We are a business for cultural preservation along with employment, training, and education for Barapa Barapa people.
+We are incredibly proud to be an 100% Aboriginal owned and operated, not for profit, sole trader.
+We are a business looking to establish a strong foundation to support and enable cultural preservation along with employment, training, and education for Barapa Barapa people.

 Our work focuses on the traditional lands of the Barapa Barapa people, land and water management.
-We have been working with land managers, Parks Vic, DELWP, Shires and Private individuals and companies to perform services such as pest and civil works, pest weed and animal control, fencing, revegetation and cultural heritage preservation.
+Working with and guiding public and private land managers, including Parks Vic, DEECA, Shires Private individuals and companies to providing strategy, policy development, planning services to support, enable and facilitate civil works, pest weed and animal control, fencing, revegetation and cultural heritage preservation.
 The traditional lands of the Barapa people extend from the Gunbower Forest down the Murray River towards Swan Hill and include the towns of Kerang and Koondrook.

 Initially Barapa Land & Water started out with a focus on traditional cultural works, consisting of site identification and some land management projects.
-With increased interest and expanded capabilities we have been able to extend our range of works.
-Barapa Land & Water now primarily work on private contracts, civil works and perform a more general "Land Management" role.
+With increased interest we continue to expand our range of services.
+Barapa Land & Water now supports grant delivery through the State as well as private contracts, and looks to service a role of more general "Land Management".

-We are passionate about working closely with the neighbouring Traditional Land Owners and have on many occasions formed partnerships to meet an environmental need.
+We are passionate about working closely with the neighboring Traditional Owners and have on many occasions formed partnerships to meet an environmental need.

 WHY DO PEOPLE ENGAGE OUR SERVICES?